Administrative and Traditional division

 The main regions differ in climate, culture, traditions and even language.

-U – Central Tibet
+U – Central and Northern Tibet

 The central Tibet, where according to the legends, Tibetan people first appeared, stretches from the Yarlung Valley with it’s the oldest structure – Yumbulakhang and the first Tibetan Buddhist monastery Samye in the South, to the Namsto lake, the largest saltwater lake in Tibet, on the North.
 It also includes Lhasa, the capital of Tibet, and you will find more information on it further in the post.